ceramicnetwork/docs/docs/clients/javascript/http.md

 ```

 ## **Next steps**
-After setting the DID instance on the HTTP client, your application will be able to support writes.
-Proceed to [setting up authentication](../../build/authentication.md) so users can authenticate to perform these writes.
+If your application needs to perform writes, proceed to [setting up authentication](../../build/authentication.md) so users can perform writes using a DID.
 If your app only needs to perform queries, then jump ahead to [queries](../../build/queries.md).

 </br>